-“You don’t have to worry about being duped by me,” Nick said.
+“You don’t have to worry about being duped by me,” Jack said.

 “Promise?” she asked.

-“I still can’t believe you have never been here,” Nick said, just as she took a giant bite out of her Coney.
+“I still can’t believe you have never been here,” Jack said, just as she took a giant bite out of her Coney.

 Mary waited until she swallowed.